SquareGPS/navixy-api/docs/backend-api/resources/tracking/route/route_osrm.md

     * `status_code` - int.
 OSRM status code (don't rely on it).
     * `message` - string.
 OSRM error message (don't rely on it).

-* 236 (Feature unavailable due to tariff restrictions) – if there is at least one tracker without “routing” tariff feature.
+* 236 (Feature unavailable due to tariff restrictions) – if there is at least one tracker without "routing" tariff feature.